Peter Weber Finally Confirms His Relationship Status With ‘Bachelor’ Castoff Kelley Flanagan

 Pete talks to Nick to break his silence about it all.
 He tells us what actually happened between him and Madi, what he thinks of Barb’s reaction during ATFR, and what’s going on with Kelley.
 Then heshares the story of what went down when he first met Kelley.
 Plus, who reached out to who after filming between Peter and Hannah Brown.

 Peter also explained how he reconnected with Kelley after breaking things off with her on The Bachelor.
 The ABC star, who famously met Kelley prior to filming his season of the show, said he actually ran into her while in Miami for the Super Bowl in February while The Bachelor was still airing.
 He later ran into Kelley while out with several other Bachelor Nation stars, including Dylan Barbour and Devin Harris.
-Peter said Kristian Haggerty, the ex of Demi Burnett, showed up with Kelley and his jaw dropped.
+Peter said Kristian Haggerty, the ex of Demi Burnett, showed up with Kelley, and his jaw dropped.

 “We chat, we end up hanging out and that’s when I got her number, ” Peter said.
 “We started to communicate and just stay in touch.”

-Peter explained that after talking to Kelley he decided to spend time with her in Chicago and he ended up quarantining with her at her apartment due to the COVID-19 pandemic.
+Peter explained that after talking to Kelley, he decided to spend time with her in Chicago, and he ended up quarantining with her at her apartment due to the COVID-19 pandemic.
 The Bachelor star said his extended visit to the Windy City came easily because he and Kelley get along really well and have really good chemistry.

 “We just enjoy each other’s company,” The Bachelor star said.